jmccrae/lemon2gf/README.md

 ## Note

-lemon2gf is work in progress, so some stuff might not work (or at least not as expected).
+lemon2gf is work in progress, so things are constantly changing and might not always work (or at least not as expected).
 A proper documentation is under development.